squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

   default = FILE:/var/log/krb5lib.log
 }}}
 == Create keytab ==
  1. Create keytab for HTTP/fqdn with msktutil.
-(If used together with samba net join use another computer name than the hostname)
+(If used together with samba net join use another computer name than the hostname used by net join)

 {{{
 kinit administrator@DOMAIN